Table of contents

 One of the most significant challenges with gummy supplements across all categories — not just methylene blue — is dosing uniformity.
 Independent testing by consumer watchdog organizations has repeatedly shown that gummies are among the least consistent supplement formats in terms of actual active-ingredient content per serving.

 The manufacturing process makes uniform distribution difficult.
-Active ingredients must be mixed evenly throughout a large batch of viscous gel before moulding. and settling, uneven mixing, or inconsistent mould filling can result in significant variation between individual gummies.
-One gummy might contain 3 mg of methylene blue while the next from the same batch contains 7 mg.
+Active ingredients must be mixed evenly throughout a large batch of viscous gel before moulding, and settling, uneven mixing, or inconsistent mould filling can result in significant variation between individual gummies.
+In a candy-grade production run, one gummy might contain 3 mg of methylene blue while the next from the same batch contains 7 mg.

-For a compound like methylene blue, where the effective dosing range is relatively narrow (5. . .
-15 mg per day for most adults), this variability is not a minor inconvenience. . . it means you cannot reliably control your intake.
+For a compound like methylene blue, where the effective dosing range is relatively narrow (5–15 mg per day for most adults), this variability is not a minor inconvenience — it means you cannot reliably control your intake.
 A capsule containing a pre-measured 5 mg of powder delivers a consistent dose every time.
-A gummy claiming 5 mg may or may not contain that amount.
+A marketplace gummy claiming 5 mg may or may not contain that amount.
+The fix is not abandoning the format so much as changing the manufacturing: pharmaceutical-grade mixing, USP-grade material, and a published per-batch Certificate of Analysis that verifies the labeled dose actually made it into the finished gummy.

 Our gummies vs liquid comparison examines the dosing accuracy issue across formats in more detail.